 I went along to an ice-cream tasting at Bluebell Dairy in Spondon, Derbyshire, to learn more about their ice-cream range and check out the new seasonal offerings.

-We warmly greeted in the Tea Room, and after a networking chat, the ice-cream tasting commenced!
+We were warmly greeted in the Tea Room, and after a networking chat, the ice-cream tasting commenced!
 Here are the various flavour profiles, tasting notes included:

 Christmas Pudding: Heavy brandy hit, I loved the cakey texture of the pudding pieces suspended within the ice-cream.
 Great as an alternative dessert to Christmas pudding, which is invariably lighter than a full-on pudding.
 If you love the taste of Christmas pudding, you can serve this flavoured ice-cream alongside a flaming hot pudding, to really build on the festive flavour.